SinisterXI/CS-351L---AI-Lab-GitHub-Repository_2022428/README.md

 *Depth-First Search (DFS)* explores as far down as possible along a branch before backtracking.
 It is more memory-efficient but may not always find the optimal solution in large search spaces.

-#### Simulated Annealing
+#### Genetic Algorithm

-*Simulated Annealing* is a probabilistic technique that approximates the global optimum of a given function.
-It is especially useful for optimization problems with large, complex search spaces.
+*Genetic Algorithm* A Genetic Algorithm (GA) is a search heuristic inspired by the process of natural selection.

 ## Lab 2: Introduction to Search in AI